Explore our expert-made templates & start with the right one for you.

 This article covers best practices in data lake design.
 Another key element for analytics performance is data pipeline architecture, which is a topic we’ve covered in great depth in our recent webinar with Amazon Web Services and ironSource: Data Lake ETL for Petabyte-scale Streaming Data.
 Read on to get the 8 essential best practices, or watch the webinar for free here.

 Research by the Aberdeen group has shown that data lakes have the potential to significantly improve performance (PDF).
 However, before plunging into the lake, it’s important to be aware of the best practices that can make the difference between a performant data architecture that generates tangible value for the business, and a data swamp that nobody really knows what to do with.

 In this article, we’ll present eight key best practices you should adhere to when designing, implementing and operationalizing your data lake.
 These are things that will mostly be automatically implemented if you’re using Upsolver, but if you’re building your data lake ‘manually’ you’ll need to ensure they’re done correctly if you want to get the most value out of your data lake architecture.

 While we will mostly be referring to Amazon S3 as the storage layer, these best practices would also apply for a data lake built on a different cloud or using Hadoop on-premise.

-1. Make several copies of the data
+2. Make multiple copies of the data

 One of the main reasons to adopt a data lake in the first place is the ability to store massive amounts of data with a relatively low investment – both financially and in engineering hours – since we are storing the data unstructured and decoupling storage from compute.
 You should take advantage of these newfound storage capabilities by storing both raw and processed data.